 Pregabalin is removed effectively from plasma by haemodialysis (50% of drug in 4 hours).
 For patients receiving haemodialysis, the pregabalin daily dose should be adjusted based on renal function.
-In addition to the daily dose, a supplementary dose should be given immediately following every 4-hour haemodialysis treatment (see Table below).
+In addition to the daily dose, a supplementary dose should be given immediately following every 4-hour haemodialysis treatment.